William Kwenkeu

-William Kwenkeu (born January 8, 1997) is a Cameroonian-born American football linebacker for the Minnesota Vikings of the National Football League (NFL).
-He played college football for the Temple Owls and was signed by the Vikings after going undrafted in the 2022 NFL Draft.
+William Kwenkeu (born January 8, 1997) is a Cameroonian-American professional football linebacker.
+He played college football for the Temple Owls and was signed by the Minnesota Vikings of the National Football League (NFL) after going undrafted in the 2022 NFL draft.

-Early life and high school career
+Early life

-Kwenkeu was born in Cameroon in 1997, the son of high-ranking army Francois Kwenkeu and Martine Etammane, who named him after Bill Clinton.
+Kwenkeu was born in Cameroon in 1997, the son of high-ranking army officer Francois Kwenkeu and Martine Etammane, who named him after Bill Clinton.
 Kwenkeu attended a Catholic boarding school in Douala until 2012, when Etammane, who had moved to the United States two years earlier and worked as a hair stylist and nursing assistant, earned enough money to bring her son over.
 While attending McDonough High School, Kwenkeu tried out for the football team as a sophomore, and excelled despite initially not knowing the game's rules.
 He transferred to St. Charles High School in 2014, where he played running back, linebacker, placekicker, punter, and returner.
 In 2016, Kwenkeu became the first athlete from St. Charles to play in the NCAA when he accepted a football scholarship from Temple University.